 Assessing HIV/AIDS Client Factors Associated with Detectable Viral Loads

-- When complete, the study will identify practices to improve outcomes, especially for those who have struggled most
+- The study will identify practices to improve outcomes.

-The Ryan White HIV/AIDS Program (RWHAP), administered by the Health Resources and Services Administration (HRSA), provides services to support a comprehensive system of care for people living with HIV and AIDS.
-It targets populations disproportionately impacted by HIV and AIDS, a goal set by the National HIV/AIDS Strategy.
+The Ryan White HIV/AIDS Program (RWHAP), administered by the Health Resources and Services Administration (HRSA), provides services to support comprehensive care for people living with HIV and AIDS.

-However, despite improvements in testing, linkage, and retention, a significant number of Ryan White clients are not achieving viral suppression – notably, young people and adults with unstable housing situations, people living in poverty, and those who lack health care insurance.
-Understanding the barriers and unmet needs of these most vulnerable populations of people is necessary to strengthen the effectiveness and reach of the program.
+Despite improvements in testing, linkage, and retention, a significant number of Ryan White clients are not achieving viral suppression – notably, young people and adults with unstable housing situations, living in poverty and without health insurance.
+Understanding the barriers and unmet needs of these vulnerable populations is necessary to strengthen the effectiveness and reach of the program.

 Abt Associates is providing HRSA a sophisticated analysis of the interaction of viral resistance, comorbidities and social determinants of health of Ryan White clients.

-The Abt team, drawing from a sample of 25 RWHAP provider sites, is conducting staff interviews, performing client chart abstractions, administering a validated trauma scale with clients, and facilitating client focus groups.
-Our quantitative and qualitative data will be analyzed together with national RWHAP client demographics, service utilization, and HIV outcomes data, in combination with a survey of about 500 RWHAP providers.
+The Abt team, drawing from a sample of 25 RWHAP provider sites, conducted staff interviews, performed client chart abstractions, administered a validated trauma scale with clients and facilitated client focus groups.
+Our quantitative and qualitative data were analyzed together with national RWHAP client demographics, service utilization and HIV outcomes data, in combination with a survey of about 500 RWHAP providers.